CNN: Worldwide

 In parts of the world without a CNN bureau, reports from local affiliate stations will be used to file a story.

 Controversies and criticisms

-CNN has been involved in various controversies, criticisms and allegations since its inception in 1980.
+CNN has been involved in various controversies, criticisms, and allegations since its inception in 1980.
 The channel is known for its dramatic live coverage of breaking news, some of which has drawn criticism as overly sensationalistic.
-CNN claims to be "The Most Trusted Name in News", but its efforts to be nonpartisan have led to accusations of false balance.
-CNN has also been accused of having had a liberal bias during the Trump administration.